scheb/2fa/doc/troubleshooting.md

 authentication code from a shared secret and the current time.
 If one of those two components isn't in sync, they'll generate a different code.
 Therefore:

-1) Most common cause: Make sure the UTC time on your server and device are in sync
+1) Most common problem: Make sure the server time and the time on your device are in sync with the actual current time
-2) Make sure the secret used in your device matches the secret configured for the account
+2) Make sure the secret used in your device matches the secret configured for the account on the server
+3) If you're using TOTP, make sure the app is actually supporting the specific TOTP configuration you're using. **The Google Authenticator app supports only one specific TOTP configuration (6-digit code, 30sec window, sha1 algorithm)**

-The time window for a code is 30 seconds (in Google Authenticator, for TOTP it depends on your configuration).
-The bigger the time difference between server/device, the smaller the time window in which both generate the same code.
-If the time difference becomes too large, it can become impossible to provide the right code.
+The generated authentication code has a time window in which it is valid (30 seconds in Google Authenticator, for TOTP it depends on your configuration).
+The bigger the time difference between server and device, the smaller the time window, the higher the chance that the codes generated on server and from the app don't match up.
+When the time difference becomes larger than the time window, it becomes impossible to provide the right code.

-To counteract the issue of time differences, you could increase the `window` setting, so accept more codes around the current valid code will be accepted:
+To counteract the issue of time differences you could increase the `window` setting, then more codes around the current time window will be accepted:

 ```yaml
 # config/packages/scheb_two_factor.yaml